Encharted Cook

 A collage of 4 images of dough and bread with text overlay.

 The following three types of bread use the exact same basic recipe with the same proportions of basic ingredients and the same mixing and rising method.
-It is how the basic dough is kneaded, flavored, and shaped that makes each bread unique and distinctive.

 Each recipe contains the following basic ingredients: